 The longest running didgeridoo gathering in the Americas is held every summer in Oregon

-This year (2018) marks the 23rd annual InDidjInUs gathering, August 10-12, 2018 in Scio, Oregon.
+Next year (2020) marks the 25th annual InDidjInUs gathering, August 7-9, 2020 in Scio, Oregon.
 Enthusiasts from all over the world come together to share the music, history, craft, and culture of the didgeridoo.

 InDidjInUs is a co-created, community organized, weekend gathering of the didgeridoo tribe.
 Daytime workshops are taught and some are spontaneously created on the spot, utilizing the unique collection of attendees’ knowledge and inspiration to share and enjoy our time together.
 Evenings host music featuring some of the best musicians and didgeridoo talent in the world.
 InDidjInUs is unlike any event anywhere!